-12 ARPA-E 2023
+13 ARPA-E 2023

-14 IEA 2022, p.
+15 IEA 2022, p.
 71

-15 Rhodium Group 2015.
+16 Rhodium Group 2015.
 Assuming a global natural gas leak rate of 3%.
-Globally, about three-fourths of the natural gas is produced from natural gas and almost all the rest is with coal (IEA 2022).
+Globally, about

-generally been cheaper to avoid the expense of making hydrogen and instead use the zero-emissions energy source directly, if possible.
+Despite this industry-focused hydrogen use, much more serious attention has been paid to hydrogen as an energy source in recent years in the context of the climate crisis, since it has no carbon emissions at the point of use.
+Thus, if hydrogen can be made from an energy source that itself has no carbon emissions, it could be useful in the context of creating an emissions-free energy system.
+So far, it has generally been cheaper to avoid the expense of making hydrogen and instead use the zero-emissions energy source directly, if possible.
 However, hydrogen has properties that enable it to replace particular fossil fuel needs that cannot be easily fulfilled by using electricity.
 Hydrogen can also be used as a feedstock to make other fuels that are more energy dense per unit volume - like ammonia or hydrocarbon fuels for aircraft.
 These uses are discussed in Chapter VI.